 Every five years since 2002 the Commonwealth Treasury has prepared an Intergenerational Report looking at how Australia will change over the next 40 years, with emphasis on population, participation and productivity as drivers of change.

 It provides a lens for us to look at the effectiveness and sustainability of government policies and programs.

-Like most mature economies the Australian population is ageing but unlike other economies it is also growing as a result of net migration, fertility and increased life expectancy.
+Like most mature economies the Australian population is ageing but unlike other economies it is also growing as a result of net migration, fertility and increased life expectancy1.
 In the future, the number of young people who are yet to enter the workforce, and older people who have left the workforce, will increase.
-This means that Australia’s dependency ratio (the proportion of people not in the workforce compared to those who are) will increase.
+This means that Australia’s dependency ratio (the proportion of people not in the workforce compared to those who are) will increase2.

 This also means that it’s important to improve the productivity of those who are working and ‘human capital’ – the skills and capabilities of the workforce – is an important contributor to productivity.
-The 2015 Intergenerational Report recognises this, saying that ‘improving physical and human capital investment will all be critical to Australia’s future productivity performance’.
+The 2015 Intergenerational Report recognises this, saying that ‘improving physical and human capital investment will all be critical to Australia’s future productivity performance’3.

 The consequences of declining participation in tertiary education for Australia’s future challenges to increase workforce participation and workforce productivity are serious.

 Australia’s tertiary education system – spanning higher education and vocational education and training (VET) – is a major contributor to workforce participation and productivity improvement.
-The Department of Jobs and Small Business forecasts that over 90 per cent of the 948,000 new jobs expected to be created by 2022 will require a post school qualification.
+The Department of Jobs and Small Business forecasts that over 90 per cent of the 948,000 new jobs expected to be created by 2022 will require a post school qualification4.